-However, there are some ramifications still to consider for your recipe.
+However, there are some things still to consider for your recipe here.
 First – on flavor: there are nuances with colored bells that green bells simply don’t share.
-Green bell peppers tend to be grassy and bright while colored bells (especially red bell peppers) tend to be sweeter and less bitter.
+Green bell peppers are grassy and bright in taste, while colored bells (especially red bell peppers) tend to have a sweet flavor that’s less bitter.
 This can reflect in a recipe, but the same is true for any of the substitutions above.

 And then there’s the color consideration.
 For those into culinary aesthetics, opting for a different color completely may not be an option for the dishes you are making.
 Sure it can work in salads easily, but more complex recipes can have color clashes.
 You may want to consider your other ingredients and the overall look before going red or yellow when the recipe calls for green.

 - Are Bell Peppers Spicy, Ever?
 Are there times when heat can sneak into this sweet pepper?